One Day in Key West Travel Guide Pins 1

 For its small size, Key West packs an impressive number of extraordinary museums.
 Check them out below.

-Note: Despite small, some of the museums feature fascinating collections.
+✔️ Note: Despite being small, some of the museums feature fascinating collections.
 They might enchant you to the point that you completely lose track of time.
 Make sure you don’t spend your whole day in Key West in just one of them!

 The Shipwreck Treasures Museum